The Private Equity Review: Germany

 Under the AIFMD passporting regime authorised EU fund managers will notify their national competent authorities (NCA) that they wish to market a fund to professional investors in another Member State of the EU and supply the required documents.
 Their NCA in turn contact the NCA of the targeted Member State to inform it of the intention to market.
 EU AIFMs authorised under the AIFMD must supply additional information on the KAGB-conformity of the fund if marketing to retail investors.

-As a practical matter, the definition of marketing within the meaning of the KAGB depends generally on the existence of a specific AIF, namely, an AIF that has been launched or trades under a definite fund name or whose contractual terms are definite and fixed.
-Consequently, AIFMs have to be careful in the pre-marketing phase to plan the timing of the notification process, which for a non-EU AIFM or a non-EU AIF may take a longer period of time.
+As a practical matter, the definition of marketing within the meaning of the KAGB depends generally on the existence of a specific AIF, namely an AIF that has been launched or trades under a definite fund name or whose contractual terms are definite and fixed.
+Consequently, AIFMs have to be careful in the pre-marketing phase to plan the timing of the notification process, which for a non-EU AIFM or a non-EU AIF may take a longer time.

 As a basis, the AIFMD has adopted the EU-wide applicable Markets in Financial Instruments Directive 2004/39/EC (MiFID) client categories, namely, the professional and retail client definitions used to achieve harmonised consumer protection in investment services.